m-m4h4d/best-talk/README.md

 ## Contributing

-We welcome contributions to improve the Learning Journey App!
+We welcome contributions to improve the Best Talk App!
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+3. Make your changes and commit them (`git commit -a -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a pull request.